turingschool-examples/jsFun-FE-legacy-repo/README.md

 ## Running the Tests

-To run all tests for all three concepts:
+To run all tests for both protoype methods and scope:

 `npm test`